-Financial assets and liabilities are translated at the exchange rate prevailing at balance sheet date, except when covered by a hedge or swap agreement, at the contractual rates.
+Financial assets and liabilities are translated at the exchange rate prevailing at balance sheet date.

 Accounts receivable

 Accounts receivable are stated at amortized cost, less an allowance for possible uncollectable amounts.

 Shareholders' equity

 Ordinary shares are classified as equity.
 Investment costs directly attributable to the issue of ordinary shares and share options are recognized as a deduction from equity, net of any tax effects.